 Location: One of Merv Griffin’s most creative enterprises is located at 81345 Avenue 54 in La Quinta, California, United States.

 Also, a vast horse farm where Merv Griffin bred Arabians, this property spread in 20,000 sq. ft of living space, includes a total of 14 full bedrooms and 12 full bathrooms.
-The estate also boasts 5,000 sq. ft main house and four, one-bedroom poolside casitas, and it truly remains as a testament to the old-style Hollywood way of living large.
+The estate also boasts 5,000 sq. ft main house and four, one-bedroom poolside casitas, and it

 In his typical hands-on style, Griffin actually immersed himself in building his La Quinta home, which is an exotic Moroccan-style mansion with interiors done by famed designer Waldo Fernandez.
 Further, each of the room has stained glass Moroccan lights and the showers and sinks are tile mosaics, and the living room sports a retractable dome skylight and 4 live palm trees which are at least 20 feet tall.
 And, a huge rug spans nearly the entire floor instead of wall-to-wall carpet.